rai68/gpsd-easy/README.md

 How to install gpsdeasy

-1. install the python file. below are a few options
+1. install the python file in custom plugins dir (`custom` command on jayofelony image). below are a few options

    a. shell command `wget https://raw.githubusercontent.com/rai68/gpsd-easy/main/gpsdeasy.py`